 Most parents send their child to school but you do have the right to educate your child at home.
-As a parent, you must ensure that your child receives a full-time education while they are of compulsory school age which is normally four to 16 years of age.
+As a parent, you are legally required to make sure that your child receives a full-time education from age four to 16 normally.

 What's required of you

 - you do not need to be a qualified teacher

 - your child is not obliged to follow the curriculum or take tests, but you are required by law to make sure they receive full-time education suitable to their age, ability and aptitude and to any special educational needs your child may have

 - you do not need special permission from a school or the Education Authority (EA) but you do need to tell the school principal where a child has previously been registered at a school so that he or she is de-registered